x2bigboi/sparkfun-otos-quickstart/README.md

 and the strafe/perpendicular/Y pod to be in port 2.
 These can however easily be changed.

+## Software

 Change the drive class in TuningOpModes, SplineTest, and your op modes to the drive class you're using (PinpointDrive or OctoQuadDrive)

-Ensure you configure your sensor with the same name as it is set to at the top of each drive class.
+Ensure you configure your sensor with the same name as is set at the top of each drive class.
 The default name is `pinpoint` for the Pinpoint and `octoquad` for the OctoQuad.

 Make sure that the sensor is configured under the Roadrunner Driver variant.